Treatment and diagnostics for abroad

 There are three main types of lung cancer: small cell, non-small cell, and carcinoid.
 The most common of these (80% of cases) is non–small cell type, in particular, adenocarcinoma.

-Read more Collapse
+Read more Show less

 Traditional treatment (surgery, chemotherapy, and radiation) in Russia is quite effective, but it can lead to serious aesthetic disadvantages after an open thoracotomy.
 In clinics in Israel, Korea, China, Germany, Turkey, India, and Singapore, advanced methods are actively used to improve patient outcome and safety: proton therapy, immunotherapy, nanoparticle chemotherapy delivery, and minimally invasive surgery.
 In addition, lung cancer treatment abroad includes the opportunity to participate in clinical trials of more effective drugs.